-DLG category Programme description Subsidy rate Remarks Usage Other Languages Other Languages include the six designated languages, namely French, German, Japanese, Korean, Spanish and Urdu Urdu is only applicable to S4-S5 students in 2024/25 s.y. • \$4,300 per SS • student studying designated OL per year This includes the study of any of the designated Other Languages courses as specified in the programme description.
+DLG U ing Grant - Other Languages and Other Programmes Category Programme Description Subsidy Rate Remarks Usage Other Languages Other Languages include the six • designated languages, namely French, German, Japanese, Korean, Spanish and Urdu \$4,300 per SS student studying designated OL per year This includes the study of any of the designated Other Languages courses as specified in the programme description.
 These language courses should be offered as elective subjects for S4-S6 students.
 For the curriculum design of these language courses, reference must be made to the syllabi of the respective language examinations recommended by the HKEAA as published in the HKDSE Examination Regulations for Category C subjects and the subject information provided on the HKEAA website.
-Students should enrol themselves in the designated language examinations administered by the official cultural organisations (as the providers of the language examinations).
-Should students obtain the specified level or above in the language examinations, their results attained will be reported in their HKDSE certificates.
-(Please refer to the HKDSE Examination Regulations for details) For hire of services or employment of teachers for running the programmes.
+Students should enrol themselves in the stipulated language examinations (as the providers of the language examinations).
+Should students obtain the specified level or above in the language examinations, their results attained will be reported in their HKDSE certificates (please refer to the HKDSE Examination Regulation Regulations for details).
+For hire of services or employment of teachers for running the programmes.
 For the purchase of consumables, learning and teaching materials and educational software packages.
-For employment of teachers/teaching assistants to share out the additional teaching load arising from offering these programmes directly or indirectly.
-For organising related extracurricular activities conducted in other languages.
-Other Programmes Gifted Education Programmes for gifted students in schools under the SS curriculum • Gifted students will be selected through a school-based selection mechanism which may include the use of academic achievement test (internal examination scores), task-based performance test, pupil work scrutiny, behavioural checklist, interview, results in competitions, information from parents and/or peers, etc. Network Programmes • Basic rate: \$7,000 • per SS class per year • Incentive funding: Additional incentive funding of \$800 per • SS class per year for schools with a utilisation rate of the DLG-OP of 80% or above, based on schools' annual accounts of the most recent year (i.e. \$7,800 per SS class per year) Programmes for gifted students are meant to provide more structured learning opportunities through school-based pull-out programmes and/or off-school support programmes to further challenge the abilities of gifted students; or These learning opportunities may include credit-bearing courses specially designed and offered by tertiary education institutions, enhancement programmes (in terms of breadth and extension and/or depth and pace of learning) offered by academic associations or professional bodies targeted for senior secondary students.
+For employment of teachers/ teaching assistants to share out the additional teaching load arising from offering these programmes directly or indirectly.
+For organising related extra- curricular activities conducted in other languages.
+Other Programmes Gifted Education Programmes for gifted students in schools under the SS curriculum Gifted students will be selected through a school-based selection mechanism which may include the use of academic achievement test (internal examination scores), task-based performance test, pupil work scrutiny, behavioural checklist, interview, results in competitions, information from parents and/or peers, etc. Network Programmes Basic rate: \$7,000 per SS class per year Incentive funding: Additional incentive funding of \$800 per SS class per year for schools with a utilisation rate of the DLG-OP of 80% or above, based on schools' annual accounts of the most recent year (i.e. \$7,800 per SS class per year) Programmes for gifted students are meant to provide more structured learning opportunities through school-based pull-out programmes and/or off-school support programmes to further challenge the abilities of gifted students; or These learning opportunities may include credit-bearing courses specially designed and offered by tertiary education institutions, enhancement programmes (in terms of breadth and extension and/or depth and pace of learning) offered by academic associations or professional bodies targeted for senior secondary students.
 Network Programmes refer to SS subjects (e.g. Ethics and Religious Studies, Music, Physical Education and Visual Arts) jointly organised by schools to provide students with more subject choices.
 All network schools are entitled to the DLG-OP.
 Schools should agree on the sharing of expenses among themselves.
 For hire of services or employment of teachers for running the programmes.
 For the purchase of consumables, learning and teaching materials and educational software packages.
-For employment of teachers/teaching assistants to share out the additional teaching load arising from offering these programmes directly or indirectly.
-Schools are free to allot the funding for OP to provide either or both of the Gifted Education Programmes and Network Programmes to their SS students.
+For employment of teachers/ teaching assistants to share out the additional teaching load arising from offering these programmes directly or indirectly.
+Schools have the discretion over the use of the DLG-OP to offer Gifted Education Programmes and/or Network Programmes to their SS students.

-Guidelines for the Use of the DLG for Gifted Education Programmes
+Guidelines on the Use of the DLG-OP for Gifted Education Programmes